juniorsundarCasual/TGT/vault/volume-2.chapter-155.md

 'No, but-'

 'We must spread the Absolute Truth!
 We need to push ourselves, grow stronger, and save this world from itself.
 We have the tools - The Church.
 We must use it to its maximum capacity to break through cultivation realms.
-We must grow out flock!'
+We must grow our flock!'

 As the other Guy started orating with crescendoing vigour and fervour, an encroaching, parasitic sentiment slithered into Guy's mind.
 It started as a gnawing sensation, slowly decaying parts of his consciousness.

 'The only way to raise this world from its stagnant state is by raising the suppressed masses and revealing the Truths of the world to them.
 We need to espouse free thinkers, inventors and artists.
 We need to eradicate all the lies that poison the mind of the common folk.
-We must exert our influence until the world is reborn, stronger, and more adaptive that it ever was before.'
+We must exert our influence until the world is reborn, stronger, and more adaptive than it ever was before.'

 The parasite branched out exponentially, attempting to consume every mote of his consciousness, cleansing it and turning it into a corrupted sentience